arcxteam/defusion-ai/README.md

 # Dfusion-Ai for Auto Generate and upload files Modify and tks for @Zlkcyber

-This script automates generate files and upload it to dfussions dashboard.
+This script auto generate files and upload it to dfussions dashboard.

 ## Features